 Hiking is truly a way of life here, so introduce your pup to the magic of the Southwest desert with one of the many dog friendly hikes in Phoenix.

 We hike a lot with our dog and I highly recommend McDowell Mountain Regional Park, the Treasure Loop and Hieroglyphic trails in the Superstitions, or any of the dog friendly trails at South Mountain.
-There’s truly nothing like a desert sunset and all of these trails are excellent viewing points.

-After hiking, head to one of the many Phoenix dog friendly restaurants.
 OHSO (which, fun fact, stands for Outrageous Homebrewer’s Social Outpost) is one of my personal favorites.
-They have excellent beer and several locations, all with awesome dog friendly patios.
+They have excellent beer and several locations, all with an awesome pet-friendly patio.
 I also love The Macintosh, Arizona Wilderness, and SanTan Brewing Company.

 Best Dog Friendly Hotels in Phoenix

-Provincetown, Massachusetts
+12. Provincetown, Massachusetts

 Recommended by Karen from Outdoor Adventure Sampler

 A visit to dog-friendly Provincetown, Massachusetts is a treat for both you and your pooch.
-The beautiful seaside town at the end of Cape Cod has rolled out the welcome mat for dogs and their people, making it one of the most dog friendly cities to visit in the US.
+The beautiful seaside town at the end of Cape Cod has rolled out the welcome mat for dogs and their people, making it one of the most dog friendly cities in the US.

-There are over 20 dog friendly restaurants in Provincetown where you can enjoy ocean breezes while dining al fresco with your pup.
 In addition, many shopkeepers even put out water bowls for thirsty dogs.
 Dogs are also allowed in many of the charming shops on Commercial Street, the main shopping thoroughfare.

-There is also a Provincetown dog park.
-Pilgrim Bark Park has beautiful art statues and separate sections for small and large dogs.
-Interested in dog friendly weekend getaways in New England?
+Interested in pet-friendly accommodations in New England?
 Provincetown also has many dog friendly hotels or inns on the Cape, perfect for retiring after busy days.

 Best Dog Friendly Hotels in Provincetown